01. Asbestos Types

 Like other types of amphibole asbestos, anthophyllite asbestos features long, needle-like fibers that are easily inhaled.

 Anthophyllite asbestos is rarer than other types of asbestos and much less common in consumer products.
 It has occasionally been found in some cement and insulation.

 Products That Contained Anthophyllite Asbestos

 Tremolite asbestos can range in color from white to dark green and features long, sharp fibers.
 This type of asbestos was commonly used in insulation and other construction materials.

 Testing of talc and vermiculite has often shown trace amounts of tremolite asbestos.
-For instance, testing of some talc cosmetic products sold at Claire’s found tremolite asbestos.
+For instance, testing of various cosmetic products sold at Claire’s© found tremolite asbestos contamination.
 This sparked concern as these makeup products are marketed to children.